 You can also treat hair loss in dogs by making use of some essential oils.
-However, it is advised to approach this with a veterinarian’s advise.
+However, it’s best to approach this with a veterinarian’s advice.
 Some essential oils can be harmful to dogs or create an adverse reaction.
 Therefore, you need to follow some safety instructions when using these oils for your pet.

-You should always use the essential oil in diluted form and start out with the lowest dose and gradually work your way up to avoid any unwanted reactions.
+You should always use the essential oil in diluted form, start with the lowest dose, and gradually work your way up to avoid unwanted reactions.
 Never add these essential oils to the water or food of your pet.

-If your pet has lost his hair due to an allergy and you want to speed up the hair growth process, then you can try Cedarwood Atlas.
-It is safe especially if you apply it correctly and your dog is not sensitive to it.
+If your pet has lost his hair due to an allergy and you want to speed up the hair growth process, you can try Cedarwood Atlas.
+It is safe, especially if you apply it correctly, and your dog is not sensitive to it.

 Tea Tree Oil

 Tea Tree oil also does wonders if you have to treat hair loss in dogs caused by flea infestations.
 You can spray your dog’s skin with water and tea tree oil.
-This acts as a great flea repellent.
+This mix acts as an excellent flea repellent.

 You should add about one teaspoon of tea tree oil in about a cup of water.
-Remember to start applications in a low dose and if there are no adverse effects gradually increase the potency.
-Take caution when using tea tree oil on your dog as some owners experience negative reactions.
+Remember to start applications in a low dose, and if there are no adverse effects, gradually increase the potency.
+Take caution when using tea tree oil on your dog as some owners experience adverse reactions.

 Discovering the Benefits of Almond Oil